yb66/Campo/README.markdown

       ["Supergrass"],
     ] ).with_default.labelled("Favourite band:")

 (or mix and match blocks, .new, arrays and hashes)

+Generate the haml:

-    Campo.output form # generate the haml
+    Campo.output form #

 And the Haml generated: